openshift/compliance-operator/doc/remediation-templating.md

 </fix>
 ```

-There will be some change in the aggregator since we brought a marker XCCDF variable into
+We make some changes into the Parsing Utility since we brought a marker XCCDF variable into
 the remediation content, we need to substitute all the placeholder with corresponding values
-before we create the `ComplianceRemediation` object. we need to fetch all the variables that
+before we create the `ComplianceRemediation` object.
+We need to fetch all the variables that
 are in the scan result `ConfigMap` for all the nodes with consistency check(Note that all the
 tailored set values are parsed to the resulting CM), and then since we have XCCDF values marked
 using `{{}}` in the remediation rules there is a Go Library called `Template` that we can